5

 – votbear

-Jul 26, 2018 at 2:33
+Commented Jul 26, 2018 at 2:33

 • 2

 @votbear I've made mini shells by the hundreds stacking two mini muffin trays (easiest way is to form the shells by laying circles of dough cut out with a cookie cutter over the bottom of the top tray).
 You might be able to do two layers with three trays.
 Any more and I expect the outer layers would overcook before the inner layers were done.
-Jul 26, 2018 at 3:04
+Commented Jul 26, 2018 at 3:04

 I've tried a similar thing with porcelain dishes.
 Since I want the crust half-baked during blind baking (else it burns when I bake the filling) it was still moist when I got it out to fill the pie.
 And that moist half-baked dough stuck terribly to the inner dish, tearing the crust apart.
 I never had this problem with foil, since the worst that happens there is that the foil itself tears.